Incomplete lineage sorting: In primate evolution

-When studying primates, chimpanzees and bonobos are more related to each other than any other taxa and are thus sister taxa.
+Chimpanzees and bonobos are more related to each other than any other taxa and are thus sister taxa.
 Still, for 1.6% of the bonobo genome, sequences are more closely related to homologues of humans than to chimpanzees, which is probably a result of incomplete lineage sorting.
 A study of more than 23,000 DNA sequence alignments in the family Hominidae (great apes, including humans) showed that about 23% did not support the known sister relationship of chimpanzees and humans.

 In human evolution

 In human evolution, incomplete lineage sorting is used to diagram hominin lineages that may have failed to sort out at the same time that speciation occurred in prehistory.
 Due to the advent of genetic testing and genome sequencing, researchers found that the genetic relationships between hominin lineages might disagree with previous understandings of their relatedness based on physical characteristics.
 Moreover, divergence of the last common ancestor (LCA) may not necessarily occur at the same time as speciation.
-Lineage sorting is a method that allows paleoanthropologists to explore the genetic relationships and divergences that may not fit with their previous speciation models based on phylogeny alone.
+Lineage sorting is a method that allows paleoanthropologists to explore the genetic relationships and divergences that may not fit with their previous speciation models based on morphological traits alone.

 Incomplete lineage sorting of the human family tree is an area of great interest.
 There are a number of unknowns when considering both the transition from archaic humans to modern humans and divergence of the other great apes from the hominin lineage.